tooevangelist/paysuper-docs/content/docs/payments/testing.md

 When using PaySuper JS SDK ensure that:

 * [Handlers for the events](/docs/payments/sdk-integration/#step-4-handle-the-purchase-events) are displayed properly.
-* The PaySuper object is created with all [required parameters](/docs/payments/sdk-integration/#step-2-provide-parameters) or [token](/docs/payments/token/).
+* The PaySuper object is created with all [required parameters](/docs/payments/sdk-integration/#step-2-provide-parameters) or a [token](/docs/payments/token/).

-In case of using the PaySuper API in your server-side code ensure that:
+If you're using the PaySuper API in your server-side code then ensure that:

 * All [API errors](/docs/api/#section/Errors) are handled accurately.
-* [Webhooks](/docs/payments/webhooks/) contains properly URL configured in the Functional URL section on the Project webhooks page.
+* The Functional URL is configured properly in the Webhooks settings under each of your Projects in the PaySuper Dashboard.

 ## Test card numbers

-To test a bank card payment in the Sandbox enter arbitrary expiry date (the format is MM/YY), a Secure code (CVC/CVV, the format is 3 digits) and a cardholder name (the format is first name last name).
+To test a bank card payment in the Sandbox you can enter an arbitrary expiry date (the format is MM/YY), a Secure code (CVC/CVV, the format is 3 digits) and a cardholder name (the format is first name last name).

 {{< hint warning >}}
 You can also specify incorrect details (card number, expiration date, or CVV) to generate an error.
 {{< /hint >}}

-You will be redirected to the Sandbox page to select the desired results the success or failure.
-After you click the result button the current page will be closed and you will be redirected to the Checkout Form to view the purchase status.
+You will be redirected to the Sandbox page to select the desired results for success or failure.
+You can click the result button to close the current page and be redirected to the Checkout Form to view the purchase status.

-> Note, that when Merchant chooses to fail authentication, payment is always declined, no matter what PAN has been used.
+> Note, that when Merchant chooses to fail the authentication then the payment is always declined, no matter what PAN has been used.

-Use any of the following test card numbers:
+You can use any of the following test card numbers:

-> Note that `Authorized` cards must be used only to test antifraud system reaction with compulsory transfer payment to preauthorization.
+> Note that the `Authorized` cards must only be used to test the antifraud system reaction with a compulsory transfer payment to preauthorization.

 ### 3-D Secure test cards

-3-D Secure is emulated with a page that doesn’t require any password but only shows 2 buttons.
-One button is for successful authentication, another is for failed authentication.
+3-D Secure is emulated with a page that doesn’t require any passwords and shows 2 buttons instead.
+One button is for a successful authentication, another is for a failed authentication.

 {{< columns >}}
 {{< card "Confirmed" "green" "mastercard" >}}4000 0000 0000 0002{{< /card >}}